Trust img

 16+ Years of experience

 Menopause is a natural biological process that marks the end of a woman’s reproductive years.
 It typically occurs between the ages of 45 to 55.
 However, at times, a lot of women experience symptoms associated with menopause (hot flashes, night sweats, sleep problems, low energy, and joint pain) before the age of 40.
 This is known as early menopause.
-There can be various reasons for the same, which can be from a combination of medical, genetic, and lifestyle factors.
+This blog will cover the causes, symptoms, and treatment options around the same time.

 As per the National Institute of Health (NIH),